Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Keeping up with changes in tax laws is something that can be difficult for many small business owners, and is what accountants are paid to know.

 My advice would be to do what you’re most comfortable with at the hobby and side-hustle level.
-Using a tool like QuickBooks Self-Employed can be enough to properly account for your taxes each year.
+Using a tool like Sage 50cloud or QuickBooks Self-Employed can be enough to properly account for your taxes each year.
 If you’re not comfortable, an accountant can help you at a relatively low cost (depending on who you use).

 If you need a CPA to talk with, my accountant Leo Leydon has 25+ years of experience and has been very helpful in safely maximizing the tax deductions for my business and I couldn’t recommend him more highly 🙂